Mercy30-eng/ProjectEuler-/python3/Task#1/README.md

 - 1 ≤ N ≤ 10<sup>9</sup>

 **Output Format**
-For each test case, print an integer that denotes the sum of all the multiples of `3` or `5` beelow `N`.
+For each test case, print an integer that denotes the sum of all the multiples of `3` or `5` below `N`.

 **Sample Input**
 ```